-Of the nearly 420 million young Africans aged 15 to 35, a third are unemployed and discouraged, another third have a vulnerable job and only one in six have a salaried job.
-Young people face about double the adult unemployment rate, with wide variations across countries.
-This problem is due to the growing skills shortage, as up-to-date and high-quality training offerings are not accessible on the continent.
+Of nearly 420 million young Africans between the ages of 15 and 35, a third are unemployed and discouraged, another third are in vulnerable employment and only one in six are in wage employment.
+Young people face roughly double the adult unemployment rate, with significant variations across countries.
+This problem is due to the growing lack of skills, as up-to-date and high-quality training offers are not accessible on the continent.
 We strongly believe that digital can be part of the answer to this challenge.

-This is why, since May 2016, Lamine BARRO created Etudesk in order to help companies and academic institutions to digitalize their training offers and to make them accessible to a greater number of people while improving the learning experience.
+Aware of the issues related to skills development, we have been doing everything we can since May 2016 to help companies and academic institutions digitize their training offers and make them accessible to more people while improving the learning experience.

-The long-term idea is to have a future generation of young professionals excellence and qualified in Africa.
+The long-term idea is to have a future generation of excellent and qualified young professionals in developing countries.